 VITRA

 Vitra was founded in 1950 by Willi Fehlbaum and Erika Fehlbaum.
-The design furniture company Vitra is based near Basel, Switzerland.
-Starting in 1981, the design brand Vitra grew and opened many subsidiaries worldwide.
-The founders had spotted Eames Lounge Chairs by Charles and Ray Eames during a trip to New York, USA.
-They were immediately captivated and therefore requested a license to produce these pieces of furniture in Europe.
-In 1956, Vitra acquired this license, which became one of the keys to the brand's success.
+The design furniture company Vitra is located near Basel, in Switzerland.
+Starting in 1981, the brand Vitra expanded and opened many subsidiaries around the world.
+The founders spotted the Eames chairs, including the Eames armchairs, the Vitra tables and the office chairs created by Charles and Ray Eames, Antonio Citterio or also the Bouroullec brothers.